The traditional Fibonacci series is 1, 2, 3, 5, 8, 13, 21, 34, 55 and so on. Each number is the sum of the two preceding numbers.

 Each worked equally well.
 Most teams had a strong preference for one or the other, but I could find no clear evidence that either sequence was better than the other.

 But in 2007, we began printing Planning Poker Cards, which we sold at cost, distributed at various agile events, and that I use in some in-person courses.

-All discussions were about whether something was double, quadruple, etc. That concerned me slightly because I didn’t see it with teams using the modified Fibonacci sequence.
-Their discussions were not always “Is this one 60% more effort?”
+All discussions about user stories were about whether something was double, quadruple, etc. That concerned me slightly because I didn’t see it with teams using the modified Fibonacci sequence.
+These team members discussions were more about the work involved in the user stories rather than “Is this one 60% more effort?”
 Those seemed like healthier discussions, even though I had no way of measuring that.

 These days I remain fairly impartial between the two sets of values.
-I think teams can estimate successfully with either set of values as each exhibits attributes of Weber’s Law.
+Either set of values exhibits attributes of Weber’s Law.